-Analysis: The case for and against canceling the Pac-12 basketball tournament
+Analysis: The case for and against canceling the Pac-12 men’s basketball tournament

 Based on the latest NET rankings, the Pac-12 began the weekend with three teams safely in the NCAAs, two more on the bubble and six out of contention for at-large spots.

-(NET ranking before Saturday’s results.)
+(NET ranking through Sunday.)

 Two outcomes Saturday could alter the outlook: Colorado’s collapse against Utah, and Stanford’s close loss at ASU.